Trump Officially Ends Shutdown, Earns Praise for Lack of Involvement

 The government shutdown officially ended on Monday night, 69 hours after it began.
 (Yeah, we all get it.)
 This afternoon Senate Minority Leader Chuck Schumer announced his caucus would support a bill that funds the government through February 8 and extends the Children’s Health Insurance Program for six years.
 In exchange, Democrats get a promise that Majority Leader Mitch McConnell will hold a debate and a vote on immigration (and a lot of possibly misplaced outrage from the left).

-Eighty-one senators voted to end the shutdown, with 18 – two Republicans and the rest of the Democratic caucus – opposed.
+Eighty-one senators voted to end the shutdown, with eighteen — two Republicans and the rest of the Democratic caucus — opposed.
 The measure passed easily in the House, by a vote of 266 to 150, with roughly three quarters of Democrats rejecting it.
-Then President Trump ended the standoff – for three weeks, at least – signing the bill around 9 p.m.
+Then President Trump ended the standoff — for three weeks, at least — signing the bill around 9 p.m.

 Trump’s reaction to the breakthrough was relatively subdued.
 In lieu of gloating tweets, White House press secretary Sarah Huckabee Sanders read a statement.